jshea2/OSC-for-OBS/README.md

 #
 # OSC Command List:

-*Note: a space in the syntax indicates the separation between address and argument's*
+*Note: a space in the notated syntax indicates the separation between address and argument's*

 *Example:* `/scene "Scene 1"` would be...